AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/how-marketo-measure-and-salesforce-interact.md

  </tbody>
 </table>

-## Bizible Custom Objects in Salesforce  {#bizible-custom-objects-in-salesforce}
+## Marketo Measure Custom Objects in Salesforce  {#marketo-measure-custom-objects-in-salesforce}

-Apart from creating custom fields on SFDC's Standard Objects, once the Bizible package is installed, it will create a couple of Custom Objects.
-Below is a list of these Custom Objects along with a table denoting the fields that Bizible will write to.
+Apart from creating custom fields on SFDC's Standard Objects, once the Marketo Measure package is installed, it will create a couple of Custom Objects.
+Below is a list of these Custom Objects along with a table denoting the fields that Marketo Measure will write to.

-**Bizible Touchpoint**
+**Buyer Touchpoint**

-The Bizible Touchpoint is a Bizible Custom Object to encapsulate the marketing interactions for Contacts, Leads, and Cases.
+The Buyer Touchpoint is a Marketo Measure Custom Object to encapsulate the marketing interactions for Contacts, Leads, and Cases.

 <table>
  <tbody>